Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Experiments

 \subsection{Results}

-Table \ref{tab:avg_all} reports the scores obtained by the different speech processors averaged over all the 8 language pairs.
-The detailed scores for each language pair are reported in Appendix \ref{app:all_languages}.
-By comparing the retranslation approaches with the two models (Canary and SeamlessM4T), Canary emerges as the best performing one by a large margin with analogous trends both with and without VAD.
+Table \ref{tab:avg_all} reports the scores obtained by the different speech processors on MuST-C averaged over all the 8 language pairs.\footnote{Results for each language pair are available at \url{https://github.com/hlt-mt/simulstream/blob/main/examples/must_results/README.md}.} By comparing the retranslation approaches with the two models (Canary and SeamlessM4T), Canary emerges as the best performing one by a large margin with analogous trends both with and without VAD.
 Although their latency (StreamLAAL) is similar, the quality (COMET, SacreBLEU) of Canary's translations is significantly better than that of SeamlessM4T.
 Canary also displays a lower amount of flickering (NE) and computational costs (RTF).

-Moving to the comparison between the sliding window approach and the processor made by the VAD wrapper on top of it, the behavior is consistent for both models.
+Moving to the comparison between the pure sliding window approach and the one preceded by the VAD wrapper, the behavior is consistent for both models.
 The flickering and computational costs are dramatically reduced (flickering is roughly 8$\times$ smaller, and RTF 2-3$\times$ lower).
 On the downside, there is a reduced possibility of controlling the latency-quality tradeoff (with the VAD wrapper, all the operational points are close to each other, with latency differences spanning 0.2s and quality less than 0.015 COMET) and, most importantly, the translation quality suffers a huge drop.